openhive-network/wax/api.md

 ▸ **build**(`wallet`, `publicKey`): [`transaction`](#transaction)

 Signs the transaction using given public key and returns the proto transaction.
 Applies the transaction expiration time

+Encrypts operations if any were created using [IEncryptingTransactionBuilder](#interfacesiencryptingtransactionbuildermd) interface

 #### Parameters